bjkomer/hyperopt-tutorial/README.md

 # hyperopt-tutorial
 A tutorial on the basics of using hyperopt.
 Includes notebook examples for both [hyperopt](https://github.com/hyperopt/hyperopt) and [hyperopt-sklearn](https://github.com/hyperopt/hyperopt-sklearn).
 Additional notebooks for hyperopt-sklearn can be found [here](https://github.com/bjkomer/hyperopt-sklearn/tree/notebooks/notebooks).
+A brief set of slides on hyperparameter optimization and hyperopt can he found [here](https://docs.google.com/presentation/d/1cXzJvYrip5hJ2f6I06WsSja1ZeETmPDjnEPkWMsVx1A/edit?usp=sharing)

 ## Installation